chloebella/UNIT1011/README.md

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?

 I deployed the MHN by following the milestone instructions and commands given to help me follow through completing the assignment.
 I used GCloud for the processes and running through VMs in my terminal.
+I was able to use the gcloud sdk to depoly the Ubuntu Dionaea w/ HTTP honeypot.

 ![alt text](<img width="535" alt="Screen Shot 2021-12-13 at 11 11 16 PM" src="https://user-images.githubusercontent.com/89497026/145954403-b0b22d3d-9435-46b6-b00c-bed08c0c010f.png">
 )